mandinumaneth/MyApp-NET-MVC/README.md

 ## MyApp - ASP.NET Core MVC Learning Project

-This project is a comprehensive learning exercise for ASP.NET Core MVC, built with .NET 9.
-It demonstrates the core concepts of the MVC pattern, Entity Framework Core (Code-First and Database-First), CRUD operations, and different types of relationships between entities.
+This is a **learning project** designed to understand and practice ASP.NET Core MVC concepts with .NET 9.
+It demonstrates the core concepts of the MVC pattern, Entity Framework Core (Code-First approach), CRUD operations, and different types of relationships between entities.

+**Purpose:** Educational project for learning full-stack web development with .NET and Angular.

 ---